arecker/cookbook/recipes/turkey-stock.md

 5. Remove seared meat and set aside.
 Add chopped onions, carrots, and celery.
 Swirl in the pan for 1-2 minutes, but do not fry the vegetables.

 6. Turn the heat on HIGH and add seared meat and accumulated juices.
 Add a splash of cold water and deglaze, scraping the bottom of the stockpot to detach brown bits.
-Cover the meat will cold water and slowly bring to a simmer.
+Add all the white stock from the previous step and slowly bring to a simmer.

 7. When the wings have finished roasting, remove the pan and carefully place the roasted wings into the stockpot.